microchad/bw/src/routes/docs/index.md

 # Documentation

-**A new way to quickly memorise and easily recall Bitcoin seed words.**
+**Introducing a new way to quickly memorise and easily recall Bitcoin seed words.**

 Bitcoin Border Wallets primarily solves one problem faced by many Bitcoiners; how to quickly, easily, securely and reliably memorise 12 or 24 (or more) seed words.
 The idea draws on a concept known as the Picture Superiority Effect, and employs the use of user-generated patterns applied to a randomised map of BIP-39 compliant words - offline, in a secure, air-gapped setting using a Fisher-Yates Shuffle algorithm.